HomeMy WebLinkAboutcoa.lu.ca.Code Simplifications and Amendments.A076-99A076-99

 growth management competition and scoring procedures.

 e.
-Historic LandmaIk Lot Split.
+Historic Landmark Lot Split.
 The construction of a new single-family dwelling on a lot created

 allotments and from the metro area development ceilings.
-The enlargement of an historic landmaIk that develops,
+The enlargement of an historic landmark that develops.

 on a maximum cumulative basis, not more than one residential dwelling or three hotel, lodge, bed and breakfast,